Rickyuu/newedenfaces/README.md

 # newedenfaces
-This project is for learning React and all the build related fff test things.
+This project is for learning React and all the build related things.